Frequently Asked Questions

 An elevator/lift will be added to the home side of the stadium, providing wheelchairs access to a platform.
 New ramps and other means of accessibility will be added to create a handicap-accessible space in the stadium to enhance viewer experience.

 The visitor side was updated in 2018 with handicap-accessible bleachers that are up to current codes.

-The grassy space behind the stadium and the current parking lot on the west side of the stadium can both be expanded for additional parking.
+The grassy space to the south of the stadium and the current parking lot to the west of the stadium can be expanded for additional parking, providing 150+ spots off Crawford Street.
 During football games, a portion of Jefferson Street can be closed off to provide additional parking near the visitor’s entrance.

 A HISTORY OF EGGERSS STADIUM

 Eggerss Stadium was built in 1936 as part of President Franklin D. Roosevelt's government-funded Works Progress Administration (WPA).
 Hans A. Eggerss, inventor of the fiber drum and founder of the former Continental Can Company in Van Wert, loaned the money to the school system for materials.
 The facility was unofficially named Eggerss Stadium in his honor.

 The first football game in the new stadium was played on September 18, 1936, between Van Wert and South High School from Fort Wayne, Indiana.
 1936 was also the inaugural year for the Western Buckeye League with Van Wert, Wapakoneta, Celina, and St. Marys joining as the first members.

 Since then, Van Wert has claimed the WBL Championship 18 times, appeared at State playoffs five times, claimed one State Runner-Up and one State Championship.

 Van Wert High School Commencement was also held in Eggerss Stadium for a number of years, weather-permitting.